insight-platform/Similari/README.md

 ## Python API

 Python interface exposes ready-to-use functions and classes of Similari.
 As for now, the Python interface provides:
-* the Kalman filter for co-axial and oriented boxes prediction;
+* the Kalman filter for axis-aligned and oriented (rotated) boxes prediction;
 * NMS (Non-maximum suppression);
-* the Sutherland-Hodgman clipping, intersection area for oriented boxes;
+* the Sutherland-Hodgman clipping, intersection area for oriented (rotated) boxes;
 * SORT with IoU metric (IoUSort);
 * SORT with Mahalanobis metric (MahaSort);
 * VisualSORT - DeepSORT-like tracker with euclidean/cosine metric for visual features and IoU/Mahalanobis metric